Anthony Rizzo Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.2 K/9, the eighth-best in MLB.
+- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in MLB.

-- The Mariners have a 3.89 team ERA that ranks eighth among all league pitching staffs.
+- The Mariners' 3.89 team ERA ranks ninth across all league pitching staffs.

-- The Mariners give up the fewest home runs in baseball (66 total, 0.9 per game).
+- The Mariners surrender the fewest home runs in baseball (67 total, 0.9 per game).

-- The righty last appeared on Wednesday against the Miami Marlins, when he went six innings, allowing no earned runs while giving up three hits.
+- The right-hander last pitched on Thursday against the Miami Marlins, when he tossed 5 2/3 innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.